NLPerWS/KMatrix-2/README.md

 <img src="images/deploy2-3.png" style="zoom:50%;"/>

-   After that, we can deploy the K-LLMs system and interact with it. and the interface of System(Loop K-LLMs) Deployment and Interaction is shown in the picture below.
+   After that, we can deploy the K-LLMs system and interact with it.
+The interface of System(Loop K-LLMs) Deployment and Interaction is shown in the picture below.

 <img src="images/deploy1.png" style="zoom:60%;" />